 So the answer is to encourage open dialogue, for any worries and doubts and suspicions to be put onto the table straightaway?
 Yes – but that’s not as easy as sounds.
 Employees across an organisation – and in particular those in people management roles – need the skills to make the open dialogue a constructive one, a force for cohesion.

-That means raising levels of Conversational Intelligence.
+That means raising levels of Conversational Integrity.
 Because diversity doesn’t come from just ensuring a good mixture of cultural backgrounds but from active support for inclusion, respecting differences of experience, identity, opinions.
 Managers need to be curious about different views, experiences, approaches; about when we listen reflectively and empathise with a different view, and how creating a sense of safety and feeling safe to be yourself in the group leads to inclusion.
 Core skills include situational awareness, curiosity, reflective listening, empathy and self-awareness.
+When an extra helping hand is needed discrimination mediation can provide a safe environment where such conversations can take place.

 Arran Heal, Managing Director, CMP.